 Once you have your pay rate set, you’ll determine how much money you want to make per day.
 You can then use this number to calculate the precise number of hours you’ll need to work to feel successful.
 Balance the two and you’ll get a good basis for your schedule.

-Of course, money’s not the only thing in the equation.
+Of course, money is not the only thing in the equation.
 You’ll also need to think about your life outside of work.
 Try to determine what kind of goals you’re looking at in order to feel successful there.

-Your work day might feel more successful, for example, if you’re always able to take time off on Tuesday to play in a local baseball league or get out in time to pick your kids up from work.
-You’ll need to weight these factors as well if you want to ensure that you feel successful.
+Your work day might feel more successful, for example, if you’re always able to take time off on Tuesday to play in a local baseball league or get out in time to pick your kids up from school.
+You’ll need to weigh these factors as well if you want to ensure that you feel successful.